The battle of clean and dirty qubits in the era of partial error correction: Noise models

 with $f=1$ for the clean and dirty setup and $f=1/n,2/n,\dots,(n-1)/n$ for all dirty qubits with the variable error rates.

-In the case of a $XX$ gate acting at a dirty and a clean qubit we assume that it is a noiseless gate.
-In practice modeling XX gate in between an error corrected qubit and a dirty qubit requires taking into account details of the error correction cod This is outside of the scope of this work, so we assume no error for such a gate.
-This assumption allows us to upper bound performance of a quantum computer with quantum error corrected qubits.
+In the case of a $XX$ gate acting at a dirty and a clean qubit, we assume that it is a noiseless gate.
+In practice modeling an XX gate in between an error-corrected qubit and a dirty qubit requires taking into account details of the error correction code This is outside of the scope of this work, so we assume no error for such a gate.
+This assumption allows us to upper bound performance of a quantum computer with quantum error-corrected qubits.
 Figure~\ref{fig:realistic_noise} shows how the noise channels are applied for our HVA simulations.

-In the case of our HVA simulations the choice of perfect XX gates in between dirty and clean qubits causes deviations from a scaling of the gradient magnitude with the $n_d/n$ ratio.
+In the case of our HVA simulations, the choice of perfect XX gates in between dirty and clean qubits causes deviations from a scaling of the gradient magnitude with the $n_d/n$ ratio.
 For our choice of the dirty qubits forming a contiguous block of qubits, the number of the noisy XX gates is $L(n_d-1)$ for $1 \le n_d \le n-1$ and $Ln_d$ for $n_d = 0,n$.
-Therefore, fraction of the noisy two-qubit gates in the circuit scales as $(n_d-1)/n$ for $1 \le n_d \le n-1$ causing the gradient magnitude to scale with $(n_d-1)/n$ rather than $n_d/n$ as can be seen in Figure~\ref{fig:RealScaled}.
+Therefore, a fraction of the noisy two-qubit gates in the circuit scales as $(n_d-1)/n$ for $1 \le n_d \le n-1$ causing the gradient magnitude to scale with $(n_d-1)/n$ rather than $n_d/n$ as can be seen in Figure~\ref{fig:RealScaled}.